-A. Although recovery times can vary somewhat from patient to patient, those who undergo surgery should expect to be out of action for some time following their operation.
-After surgery patients will generally stay in hospital for three or four days, although this may increase depending on the extent of the operation.
+A. Although recovery times can vary somewhat from patient to patient, those who undergo surgery should expect to be out of action for some time following their scoliosis operation.
+After surgery patients will generally stay in the hospital for three or four days, although this may increase depending on the extent of the operation.
 Your activity will be limited until the doctor can see evidence of healing, which can take up to 6 weeks.
 Large-scale healing will not take place until 4-6 months after the surgery, after which activity can be increased once more.
 We can help with the spinal fusion recovery process here at Scoliosis SOS - click here

 for more information.

 A. Like any form of surgery, scoliosis operations can carry additional risks to the patient's overall health and wellbeing.
 This fact is important to consider before undergoing surgery, but should not be used to scare patients unnecessarily.
 There are several possible risks

 associated with scoliosis surgery, including paralysis and other neurological complaints.
 The actual risk of experiencing these risks, however, is very low, with paralysis occurring in less than 1% of cases.

 Q. What happens to my spine during my scoliosis operation?

 A. The operation used to treat scoliosis is referred to as spinal fusion surgery, and it involves anchoring a series of rods to your spine, reducing the angle of your curve and serving as a splint to hold the spine in place.
 Following this, a bone graft (sometimes real, sometimes synthetic) will be applied to eventually fuse with your spine, preventing the curve from progressing any further.
 You can find out more about the process here

 Q. Can I still have a baby after undergoing spinal fusion surgery?